'Spider-Man' child had fallen before rescue as dad played Pokemon Go

 Gassama, who has been compared to the Marvel comic superhero Spider-Man, arrived in France at the end of last year "dreaming of building his life" in France.

-The boy's mother, who was 9655km away at the time of the incident, today said she did not blame her husband for what happened.
+The boy's mother, who was nearly 10,000km away when her son was dangling from the building, said she did not blame her husband for what happened.

 "It could have been worse," said told Antenne TV in Reunion Island, where she is staying with her parents.